moonspore/examples/schoolchat.md

 10. After the connection was established Bob immediately received a credential from The School Group that verifies that he is a student at Popular College.

 11. That credential was stored in Bob’s School Chat app and can later be sent to Alice when her School Chat app requests proof that Bob is a student at Popular College.

+## Assumptions about the implementation of this behavior

+While trying to understand DID, SSI, Aries Framework JavaScript, Aries Mobile Agent React Native, and the many other related technologies associated with this technical domain I have found myself asking many questions, making many assumptions, and performing a lot of trial and error experiments using the various projects, tools, libraries, frameworks, and templates provided by the contributors to this ecosystem in an attempt to understand just exactly how all of this works.

+I will outline my current gaps in understanding by stating some of my assumptions alongside some of my questions in hopes that someone can connect the dots for me in a way that helps me to understand things more clearly.

+As a qualifier, I consider myself to be a "regular developer" as opposed to a domain expert.
+There are millions of developers like myself who simply work on whatever applications are presented to us in our professional lives by the companies we work for or the clients we are hired by (mobile apps, web applications, cloud-based services, etc).
+We learn the technologies necessary to implement the desired solution and we build projects using complex technologies, but we are not the creators or maintainers of those technologies.
+We learn to use complicated technologies and write custom solutions around them to make our applications and systems behave the way we want, but we are not academics or researchers.
+We are "regular developers" who simply work on whatever projects that are put in front of us.